 In addition, discrimination claims could arise, where, because of a ‘protected characteristic’ (race, sex, disability, religion or belief, age, pregnancy and maternity, marriage and civil partnership, gender reassignment, and sexual orientation) an employee or worker is dismissed or treated less favourably because they have refused to be vaccinated.

-Therefore where special circumstances do not apply, or in the care home sector, we would advise a policy of educating employees on the benefits of being vaccinated.
+Therefore where special circumstances do not apply, we would advise a policy of educating employees on the benefits of being vaccinated, rather than introducing a policy of mandatory vaccination.

 The Government encourages employers to test employees in the workplace.
 This will become more of an issue as a greater number of employees return to more regular work.
 The Government has published guidance on workplace testing, which can be found here.